Home » Things to Do in Duncan » Birding & Wildlife

 Duncan is a wintering destination for sandhill cranes and it is easy to view them along the river, especially at sunrise or sundown when they fly from or to their secret overnighting spots.
 Raptors of many kinds hunt along the river, including golden eagles and, more rarely, bald eagles.
 There’s a great blue heron rookery in a cottonwood and black walnut grove on the north side of the river, and those individuals hunt along the river channel during the day.
 Each year we add new migrants to our checklists – have a look.
 There is also a point from which we have seen beaver in the river several times.
 It’s on private property but we’ll describe it to you in person.

-Premier Bird-Watching Sites in Southeastern Arizona
+Other Outstanding Bird-Watching Sites in Southeastern Arizona

 Gila Box Riparian National Conservation Area